-I am 50 years old, and well over four feet.
+I am 59 years old; I am well over four feet.

-I started blogging in February, 2006.
-I chose the pen name “Ur-Spo”, as “Ur” suggests something ancient and primordial.”Spo” is a funny sounding word I remember from college days.
-Saying it always made me smile.”Ur-Spo” sounds like the start of a joke, or something archetypal and comic.
-Rather lofty, for someone who wants to just write out dribble.
+I started blogging in February 2006.
+My pen name is “UrSpo”.
+“Ur” suggests something ancient and primordial while “Spo” is a funny-sounding word I remember from my youth.
+Suddenly saying ‘Spo!’ made me smile.”UrSpo” sounds like the start of a joke, or something archetypal and comic.
+It is a rather lofty pen name for someone who writes mostly dribble.

-I have a long time companion.
-In my blog, I refer to him as Someone.
-This is in honor of own of my favorite authors, the late Alice Thomas Ellis.
+I have a spouse whom I refer to as “Someone”.
+This is a reference/homage/rip-off to one of my favorite authors, the late Alice Thomas Ellis.
+In her ‘Home Life’ series she referred to her spouse as Someone.

-I write about my daily doings and thoughts, and what is on my mind.
-My blog is my way of scratching an itch to be a writer.
+I write about my daily doings and what is on my mind.
+My blog is my way of scratching an itch to write.
+I suppose I’m not very good, I enjoy it so.
+I regularly evoke The Muses or somebody like them (The Norns; The Fates; The Furies; The Skanks) to help me.

-As a psychiatrist who is trained in the Jungian school of psychology, I sometimes write about Jungian concepts -or my daily life as a physician.
+Writing is my hobby; my profession is medicine.
+I am a psychiatrist, trained in the Jungian school of psychology.
+I sometimes write about Jungian concepts and sometimes I write about the life of a physician.

 Randoms Thoughts